There are limits to how and when the Australian Government can help. Read this information in conjunction with the Consular Services Charter.

 If you’re in a life-threatening situation or need immediate assistance, contact the local emergency authorities.
-Find the local emergency numbers under ‘Local contacts’ in the travel advisory for your destination.
+You can find local emergency numbers under ‘Local contacts’ in the travel advisory for your destination.

-If you, or someone you know, needs urgent help or you have significant welfare concerns, emergency consular assistance is available 24 hours a day by calling the Consular Emergency Centre (CEC) in Canberra on:
+If you, or someone you know, needs urgent help, emergency consular assistance is available 24 hours a day.
+Call the Consular Emergency Centre (CEC) in Canberra on:

 - 1300 555 135 (within Australia)